mdsketch/ansible-teleport/README.md

 ## Upgrading Teleport

-When the role is run, it checks if the installed version matches the version specified in `teleport_version`.
+For "tar" installation method, when the role is run, it checks if the installed version matches the version specified in `teleport_version`.
 If different then it will download the latest version and install it.

+For "apt" installation method, the role will update the packages mentioned by "teleport_pkgs", as the repository provide them.

 When performing an upgrade, a backup of the current configuration file in `teleport_config_path` will be created and a new configuration file templated in its place.
 When doing this a `teleport_auth_token` and `teleport_ca_pin` do not need to be provided, as they are pulled from the existing configuration file, and then templated into the new configuration file.